 Each year of study ends with examinations to enable you to get an idea of how your studies are coming along periodically.
 The bachelor's degree in Law entitles you to apply for the master's degree programme.

 To be a successful legal practitioner requires a broad, sound grasp of law.

-- First year of study: Introduction to law, civil procedure/Swiss debt collection and bankruptcy law, Roman law, personal rights, Swiss constitutional law, criminal law (I), European law and international law
+- First year of study: Introduction to law, Law Enforcement, Roman law, personal rights, Swiss constitutional law, criminal law (I), European law and international law

-- Second year of study: Property law, code of obligations (general section), administrative law (general section), tax law, criminal law (II) and criminal procedural law and history of law
+- Second year of study: Property law, code of obligations (general section), administrative law (general section), tax law, criminal law (II) and history of law

 - Third year of study: Family law, inheritance law, code of obligations (contracts and tort law), commercial and business law, administrative law, labour and social security law, and philosophy of law